Go to content

 And with compatibility with over 400 third-party applications, nonprofits that rely on fundraising, CRM, or volunteer management tools can easily maintain them without disruptions.

-4.4 / 5.0 (592 reviews)
+G2 Rating: 4.7 / 5.0 (218 reviews)

 Top Features

-• Dynamic social learning options.
+• Mobile-first learning

 The platform’s automatic course generation and PowerPoint converter allow nonprofits to efficiently create training materials without requiring technical skills.
+Plus, they would have access to an editable course library with over 1,000 courses that can be customized to meet specific organizational needs.

 For nonprofits with diverse demographics, its auto-translation feature aids in breaking language barriers, promoting inclusivity in training sessions.